Nkanziii/EMI-Assessment-25-26/README.md

-# Statement on use of AI tools (draft — review and edit to match your actual usage before submitting)
+# Statement on use of AI tools

 I used Claude (Anthropic) throughout the development of this project's code, primarily as a guided problem-solving aid rather than a code-generation tool.
 Specific uses included: